kwakuben/myOwnPortfolioProject1/README.md

 become a productive developer.

 As a junior developer, I embarked on this project for the above-mentioned reasons and more.
-After completing the task in a few days, I still feel it was super worth it, and my reason are simple: it aided my experience in front-end  development
+After completing the task in a few days, I still feel it was super worth it, and my reason is simple: it enhanced my experience in front-end development beyond expectation.